 How can Peaceful Mind Psychology help?

-We are warm and empathic psychologists based in Melbourne, who are experienced and trained in supporting people with relationship difficulties, including issues of mistrust and insecurity.
+We are warm and empathic psychologists based in Melbourne, who are experienced and trained in supporting people through relationship counselling, with a focus on issues of mistrust and insecurity.
 If you would like some professional assistance contact us at Peaceful Mind Psychology.